firstdraft/guides/glossary-of-terms.md

 h.store(:role, "Instructor")
 ```

-There is also a square bracket shorthand for storing elements:
+There is also a square bracket shorthand for storing elements in a hash:

 ```ruby
 h[:first_name] = "Raghu"